lawlesscreation/coding-standards/javascript.md

 - All functions should be named using `camelCase`;
 - All variables should be named using an `under_score`, if more than 1 word;

+### Selectors

+Try to prefix all javascript created selectors with `js-`.
+The idea is that you should be able to tell a presentational class from a functional class.

 ## Commenting

 JavaScript files should have an explanation at the top, which includes details such as name, description, author, version, license where appropriate: